 The newspark whirled questionably and nudged her own from its place inside her chassis.
 Zapper startled slightly and looked over her shoulder to make sure she hadn't woken up Brass.
 The other femme was still fast asleep on their shared cot.
 Sighing, she returned her own pulse.
 "Hush, little one."

 The relationship between a mother and their sparkling was almost… intimate, Zapper realized.
 She had never noticed that before, probably because she had been so focused on getting over her other pregnancies and moving on to the next.
 Being a carrier was her job, and she simply couldn't afford to get attached to every single newspark she carried.
 Emotional attachment would only lead to grief once the sparkling was lost to the hands of the clinic.
-After it was born, it became property of General Zeong and the rest of the Dark Axis.
+After it was born, it became property of General Zeong and the rest of the Dark Axis army.
 She had seen too many dams wallow in despair over the loss of their newsparks and dedicated herself to never ending up like those other poor mothers, but that had not been the case with this newspark.
-She was going to get to keep this one.
+She was going to get to keep this one, at least until they were old enough to leave the clinic and get drafted into the military themselves.
 In the short months she spent bonding with it, she began to finally realize how utterly powerful their growing connection was.
 In its own way, the sparkling spoke volumes to her and she found herself returning its pulses and energy bursts.
 She had never done that with her previous sparklings.